AsahiLinux/asahi-audio/README.md

 and in doing so demonstrate that desktop Linux audio can be made fit for purpose with a little bit of effort.

+### IMPORTANT INFO FOR PACKAGERS
+WirePlumber 0.5 introduced a large, breaking API change that required a complete rework of asahi-audio.
+As such, development has been split across two branches to maintain compatibility with systems using WirePlumber 0.4.x and prior.
+The **main** branch will track WirePlumber upstream, and the **compat/1.x** branch will maintain support for WirePlumber 0.4.x.

+**You are currently on the compat/1.x branch**.

+Fixes for machines already supported will be backported to new 1.x releases until near the end of 2024.
+After this point, no more 1.x releases will be made, and support for machines using WirePlumber 0.4.x will end.

+**If your distro is still on WirePlumber 0.4.x, do not package >=2.x releases.**

 ### Currently Supported Devices
 * MacBook Air (13-inch, M1, 2020)
 * MacBook Air (13-inch, M2, 2022)